<big>Glossary of Painting Terms</big>(As of July 2003)

 Elasticity

 to return to its original form.
-In vehicle painting.
+In vehicle paintwork.

-The elasticity plays a significant role, as the bodywork is subjected to stresses.
+The elasticity plays a significant role because the bodywork is subjected to stress.

 exposed to rockfall, vibrations, and alternating heat and cold.

-is.
-In particular, painted plastic parts must be handled with care due to their flexibility.
+"are.
+In particular, painted plastic parts must be handled with care due to their flexibility."

 possess a higher degree of elasticity compared to conventional sheet metal coatings.